12 Results

 Britain’s heraldic coat of arms features two creatures, a lion and a unicorn, which have often been taken to symbolize the qualities of strength and imagination.
 As Britain stood on the threshold of a long-dreaded war in 1939, Alexander Korda decid

-Why would a filmmaker simply film an opera?
-Many admirers of Michael Powell’s have assumed that the decision to make The Tales of Hoffmann, in 1950, was in some way an admission by Powell and his long-term partner, Emeric Pressburger, that they cou
+Why would ambitious filmmakers simply film an opera?
+Many admirers of the work of Michael Powell and Emeric Pressburger have assumed that their decision to make The Tales of Hoffmann, in 1950, was in some way an admission by the longtime collaborator…

 The Horse’s Mouth